 Choosing a Probiotic for SIBO and IBS: Strain-Level Decision Logic

-Small intestinal bacterial overgrowth (SIBO) and irritable bowel syndrome (IBS) overlap clinically but require different probiotic logic.
-In SIBO, the small intestine already has too many bacteria; adding more without thinking can worsen symptoms.
-In IBS, the question is which strain matches the predominant symptom pattern.
-Most consumer probiotic marketing collapses both conditions into a single "gut health" pitch, which is why people often pick wrong.
+Small intestinal bacterial overgrowth (SIBO) and irritable bowel syndrome (IBS) overlap clinically but call for different probiotic logic.
+In SIBO, the small intestine already harbors too many bacteria, and the goal of any supplement is decontamination, not colonization.
+In IBS, the question is which specific strain has actually been tested against the symptom you have.
+Most consumer probiotic marketing collapses both conditions into a single "gut health" pitch, which is exactly why people pick the wrong product.
+The honest backdrop to everything below is that even the best probiotic evidence in this space is rated low to very low certainty by formal meta-analysis — these are reasonable, low-risk things to try, not established treatments.

 For IBS, the strain-level evidence is what counts